57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 ### CU Limitations

 In the Solana blockchain, CU is the smallest unit used to measure the computational resources consumed during transaction execution.
-Each transaction on the chain consumes a certain number of CUs depending on the operations it performs (e.g., account writes, cross-program invocations, or system calls to name a few).
+Each transaction on the chain consumes a certain number of CUs depending on the operations it performs (e.g., account writes, cross-program invocations, or system calls).
 Every transaction has a CU limit, which can be set to a default value or modified by the program.
 When a transaction exceeds the CU limit, processing is halted, resulting in a failure.
 Common operations like executing instructions, transferring data between programs, and performing cryptographic calculations consume CUs.
-The CU system is designed to manage resource allocation, prevent network abuse, and improve overall efficiency.
+CU systems are designed to manage resource allocation, prevent network abuse, and improve overall efficiency.
 For more details, refer to the official documentation [here](https://solana.com/docs/core/fees#compute-unit-limit).

-The CU limit for a transaction containing only one instruction would default to 200,000.
+CU limits for a transaction containing only one instruction would default to 200,000.
 The limit can be adjusted using the `SetComputeUnitLimit` instruction, but it cannot exceed the maximum transaction limit of 1.4 million CUs.

 ### Storage Limitations